Alabama Traffic Ticket Fines and Penalties

 If the violations continue, the state will simply cancel your license.
 In the meantime, your insurance premiums will rocket.
 So there’s plenty of incentive to drive safely and obey the law.

-Feel free to contact us if you have any questions; we're available 24 hours a day, every day of the year!
+Feel free to contact us if you have any questions; we're available 7 days a week!